-Final organic non-GMO soybean results available
+Final organic non-GMO soybean variety trial results are available

 Commercially available and university varieties under development were included in the trials.
-Six companies and two universities, including MSU, entered a total of 54 varieties.
-MSU soybean breeder Dechun Wang entered 24 varieties under development.
-These varieties were planted at three sites, including MSU’s Kellogg Biological Station, a site in Gratiot County and a site in Tuscola County.
+Seven companies and two universities, including Michigan State University and the University of Minnesota, entered a total of 43 varieties.
+Twenty of those varieties are commercially available.
+Michigan State University soybean breeder Dechun Wang entered 17 varieties under development, and the University of Minnesota entered six varieties.

 These varieties were planted at two sites including MSU’s Kellogg Biological Station in Kalamazoo County and an on-farm site in Tuscola County.
 Both sites were certified organic and managed organically.
 Due to excessive spring precipitation, a planned site in Isabella County was prevented from planting.